Eunice Kwon, MCP

 Doaa Dorgham, MA

 South Asian, Southwest Asian, North African (SSWANA) Initiative Program Manager

 Hi!
 My name is Doaa Dorgham.
 I am a second generation Palestinian American.
 I grew up in Raleigh, North Carolina and obtained my B.A. in Psychology from North Carolina State University and received my M.A. in Postsecondary Educational Leadership with a Specialization in Student Affairs from San Diego State University.
 Previous to this role, I worked with the Student Retention and Success Department at UC San Diego, and at the Center for Intercultural Relations at San Diego State University.
 I am so excited to be in this role and advocate for SSWANA students.
-My interests lie in leveraging counter narratives to disrupt the dominant narratives encountered across mainstream media.
+My passions lie in co-creating with students and community to create a more just world.
 I am also a self-proclaimed foodie and love to go for runs, hikes, bike rides, and talk about the latest shows on Netflix!
 Don't hesitate to reach out to me if you want to chat or are needing additional support.
 I look forward to crossing paths with you soon!

 Designated Campus Partners

 I am a Chinese American San Francisco native, and I started working in non-profits in 2002 until starting at CAPS where I've been for 3 years.
 NPO work focused on areas of education, homelessness and mental health primarily with disadvantaged youth and young adults.
 One of my social work internships worked at a API NPO that focused on sexual health in the tenderloin.
 Here at Berkeley I enjoy working with students experiencing symptoms of anxiety/depression, as well as around identity and relationships.

 Phuong Tang, MA